oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 }
 ```

+As with the examples above, the salt *must* be unique to each password you hash.
+However, if you want to get the exact same output as our example output, you can change the line in the example code where the `salt` is defined to look like this:

 ```
 salt = b"\x47\x49\x46\x38\x39\x61\x01\x00\x01\x00\x00\x00\x00;"
 ```

 #### With Salt and Pepper
 I mentioned "pepper" above, which adds another layer of entropy and length to your password before hashing.
 Typically, pepper is stored on your server, independent of your database.
 Something like an environment variable is common: